Living the Deep

 When it’s on like this something happens to the folks who get to ski snow that deep.
 We’re seeing it around BC, but in Stewart, for some strange reason, it becomes clearer.
 Maybe it’s the remote setting or the fact that it’s far from, well, everywhere.
 But when you and the people around you, in this case our guests, our staff and our guides, are shredding fresh pow every day, a stillness starts to settle in.

-Night Time In Stewart.
+Night time in Stewart.
 Photo - Steve Rosset

 Night time in Stewart.